manojmanivannan/ApacheSparkEssentials/README.md

 Start Jupyter server `jupyter notebook`

 ### Docker Alternative
-In case you feed all this configuration is too much, run the notebooks in a docker container with all dependencies already set.
+In case you feel all this configuration is too much, run the notebooks in a docker container with all dependencies already set.
 Of course you need to have docker/docker-compose installed.
 Once you have it, modify the mount path in `docker-compose.yaml` , then simply run `docker-compose up`

 ---